New-Grinnily/tintin-modules/README.md

     Prayer Beads Charges
           Displays a progress bar for a set of prayer beads, depicting the stage to which it has been charged and a rough approximation of the holy items it can replace at the time.

+For everyone

+    Moon Dragon
+          We all know those adorable little munchkins can be a bit spammy at times.
+          This module aims to make their antics a bit less intrusive by dimming them.

 CONSIDERATIONS:
    - For most of the level bar modules, a terminal width of 160 columns or higher is required; otherwise the bars will not appear at all.